BP_Biome icon

 Spawn Proxy And HLOD Checkbox

-Replicates HLOD behaviour when Runtime Generation is disabled and sends proxies to the HLOD spawner when Runtime Generation is enabled.
+Replicates HLOD behaviour when Runtime Generation is disabled and sends proxies to the HLOD spawner when enabled.

 Seed Value